Connected by Chance, Propelled by Purpose

 I’m Still Alive!
 Leaning on Another Power

-Encouragement for Faith Filled Leaders from Dr. Lucy R.H.
+Faith-Filled Leaders Blog: Encouragement for Faith Filled Leaders from Dr. Lu

 Note.
 Photograph taken by the author on December 13,2025.
 Own work.